Jamshid Giunashvili

-Jamshid Giunashvili (ჯემშიდ გიუნაშვილი; 1 May 1931 – 21 January 2017) was a Georgian linguist, Iranologist, researcher, author, and diplomat, having served as the first ambassador of Georgia to Iran for a period of ten years.
+Jamshid Giunashvili (ჯემშიდ გიუნაშვილი; 1 May 1931 – 21 January 2017) was a Georgian linguist, Iranologist, researcher, author, and diplomat, having served as the first ambassador of Georgia to Iran for a period of ten years, from 1994 to 2004.
 He is a graduate of Tbilisi State University with a doctors degree in Iranian studies.
 He was born in Tehran, Iran.

-The Georgian researcher's efforts were primarily directed to deepen relations between Iran and Georgia, especially in terms of cultural and scientific visits, and through the publishing of more than 200 scientific works in Georgian, Persian, English and Russian.
+The Georgian researcher's efforts were primarily directed to deepen relations between Iran and Georgia, especially in terms of cultural and scientific visits, and through the publishing of more than 200 scientific works in Georgian, Persian, English, and Russian.
 He also won the 2010 International Award for Book of the Year of Iran.
 A festschrift in his honor was published in Enat'mec'nierebis sakit'xebi/Issues of Linguistics (Tbilisi State University, 2012).

 Biography

 The father of Jamshid Giunashvili was an engineer going by the name of "Shalva Giunashvili" (1908–1981), the ninth child of an Orthodox priest, while his older brother (the uncle of Jamshid Giunashvili) was a prominent physician whom Soviet Union had labeled as an "enemy of the people", and was executed in 1924.
 Shalva's activities were not political, but the social and political conditions of the time in the Georgian SSR (about 1925 to 1930), in combination with his goodwill, and with his brother executed, Shalva Giunashvili was forced to emigrate from the Georgian SSR.

 In 1929, along with his entire family, he moved to Iran, and two years later, in 1931, Jamshid Giunashvili was born in Tehran.
-In Iran, Jamshid's father worked as an engineer and participated in the railway constructions across the country (Khorramabad - Andimeshk, Arak - Qom, Semnan - Shahrud).
+In Iran, Jamshid's father worked as an engineer and participated in the railway constructions across the country (Khorramabad – Andimeshk, Arak – Qom, Semnan – Shahrud).
 Jamshid himself attended studies at the Alborz High School.
 The Giunashvili family stayed in Iran up to 1947.

 The Giunashvili family returned to Georgia in 1947, and four years later, in 1951, they were deported to Kazakhstan.

 Jamshid Gyvnashvyly started in 1956 his studies in the field of Iranian studies at the State University of Tashkent, and in the beginning of 1958 at the Tbilisi State University and the Georgian National Academy of Sciences, and continued his efforts focused on Iranian studies, for another fifty years of his life.